 Q: What is a retention schedule (also known as disposal schedule, records schedule, records retention schedule, transfer schedule)?

-A: A document that identifies and describes an organization's records, usually at the series level, and provides instructions for the disposition of records throughout their life cycle (The Society of American Archivists Glossary of Archival and Records Terminology).
+A: A document that identifies and describes an organization's records, usually at the series level, and provides instructions for the disposition of records throughout their life cycle (The Society of American Archivists Dictionary of Archives Terminology).
 By Board of Trustee Rule 3359-11-11, The University of Akron has adopted the UA Records Retention Schedule.
 This is the only schedule used by The University of Akron to determine records disposition.

 Q: What is a transient record (also called a transitory record)?